How to create a profitable app

 Mediators

 When looking for a flight, you want to get offers from all available providers.
 It’s possible thanks to mediator services like skyscanner.net or azair.eu.
 Otherwise, you would have to search for each particular provider individually.
 The time-consuming and painful experience may be strange to you.
 But new markets are constantly showing up and with them the demand for mediator service.
-For example, have you ever tried to find a ferry across the Baltic sea?

 Data catalogs